broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 | destination_cohort_table_prefix | The name of the preparation table that this step is creating (e.g. <destination_cohort_table_prefix>__REF_RANGES) |
 | fq_sample_mapping_table | The fully qualified table name of the samples to extract (e.g. <project>.<dataset>.sample_info)  |

-**Note:** This workflow does not use the Terra Entity model to run, so be sure to select `Run workflow with inputs defined by file paths`
+**Note:** This workflow does not use the Terra data model to run, so be sure to select `Run workflow with inputs defined by file paths`

 Now the data is ready to be extracted!

+This workflow does not use the Terra data model to run, so be sure to select `Run workflow with inputs defined by file paths`.

 This is done by running the `GvsExtractCallset` workflow with the following parameters:

 | Parameter      | Description               |
 | ----------------- |--------------------------|